Lemony Pull-Apart Bread is yeast bread flavored with lemon and orange zest that is surprisingly easy to make with a bread machine and a bundt pan.

 However, I procrastinated because the original instructions for assembling the bread seemed rather complicated.
 Surely there was an easier way than cutting long strips, stacking them, slicing the stacks, etc.

-Not only did Mom’s Christmas bread bring back memories, it provided the inspiration I needed to make this recipe faster and simpler without sacrificing taste or appearance.
+My Mom’s cinnamon pull-a-part bread provided the inspiration I needed to make this recipe faster and simpler without sacrificing taste or appearance.
 Check out the process pictures below to see how I did it.

 - 5/8 cup milk

 - 1/4 cup sugar

 - 3 1/4 cup unbleached flour

 - Lemon zest from 3 medium lemons and 1 orange mixed with 1/2 cup sugar

 - 1-2 tablespoons whipping cream, milk or coffee

 - Dump first 7 ingredients into bread machine pan in order listed.
 Select dough cycle.
 After 5 minutes, lift lid and check dough.
 It should stick to the side, then pull away.
 If dough is too dry, add milk one tablespoon at a time.
 If too wet, add flour one tablespoon at a time.

 - When dough cycle completes (dough should be doubled in size), remove dough to a floured surface and roll into a rectangle roughly 8 x 10 inches in size.